yanzhixue0036/ZRing/README.md

 # ZRing-sketch

 ZRing is a lightweight sketching algorithm designed to estimate the weighted cardinality of dynamic data streams that include both insertions and deletions.
-It is particularly suited for large-scale streaming scenarios such as database analytics, blockchain log summarization, and deduplication tasks.
+It is particularly suited for large-scale streaming scenarios such as database analytics.
 This project provides a implementation of ZRing.